 A green slip will be given to the student by their Homeroom Teacher the morning of their appointment with the appointment time.
 This process helps prevent forgotten appointments.
 If the student is absent or missed their appointment, an appointment will be rescheduled for them.

-Grade 12 students who will have completed all diploma requirements will be invited to our Commencement ceremonies.
 Note: Students who will not graduate by the end of the school year, should book an appointment with a Guidance Counsellor to develop a plan.
-If the plan allows the student to have successfully completed their diploma requirements by August 31, 2023, they will be invited to the Commencement ceremonies in June.
+If the plan allows the student to have successfully completed their diploma requirements by August 31, 2025, they will be invited to the Commencement ceremonies in June.
 They will be able to pick up their diploma in September once their diploma requirements have been met.
-Students who return to PPHS in the Fall of 2023 to complete diploma requirements will be invited to the Commencement ceremonies in the following year (June 2024).
+Students who return to PPHS in the Fall of 2025 to complete diploma requirements will be invited to the Commencement ceremonies in the following year (June 2026).

 Courses taken outside of PPHS: If you are taking a course with a private institution outside of PPHS (ie) Blythe, OVS, VHS, etc. please see Ms. A. Schilling in Guidance for information and directions.
-The final mark for these courses needs to be sent directly to the PPHS’ Guidance Department by June 9th, 2023 at the latest.
+The final mark for these courses needs to be sent directly to the PPHS’ Guidance Department by June 6th, 2025 at the latest.

-Community Involvement Hours: Community Involvement Hours should be completed and submitted by June 9th, 2023 at the latest.
+Community Involvement Hours: Community Involvement Hours should be completed and submitted by June 6th, 2025 at the latest.

 Community Involvement Hours